alifhaider/CareHub/README.md

 To follow,
 [Link to Mobile App Repo ➡️](https://github.com/carehuborg/CareHub.git)

+And I stopped contributing to it.
+I'll finish this first

 # CareHub

 An app for people who are sick and want to book an appoinment with a doctor.
 It